gottacatchenall/ms_neutral_landscapes_jl/README.md

 # Introduction

-Neutral landscapes are increasingly used in ecological and evolutionary studies to provide a null expectation of the variance of a given metric over space.
+Neutral landscapes are increasingly used in ecological and evolutionary studies to provide a null expectation spatial variation of a given measurement.
+Originally developed to simulate the spatially autocorrelated data [@Gardner1987NeuMod; @Milne1992SpaAgg], the have seen use in a wide range of disciplines: from landscape genetics [@Storfer2007PutLan], to landscape and spatial ecology [@Tinker2004HisRan; @Remmel2013CatCla], and biogeography [@Albert2017BarDis].

-Wide range of disciplines: from landscape genetics [], to spatial ecology [], and biogeography [].
+The two primary packages used to simulate neutral landscapes are `NLMR` in (the `R` language) [@Sciaini2018NlmLan] and `NLMpy` [in Python; @Etherington2015NlmPyt].
+We present `NeutralLandscapes.jl`, a package in `Julia` for neutral landscapes which is faster than both above package.
+Here we demonstrate that `NeutralLandscapes.jl`, depending on the method, is orders of magnitude faster than previous neutral landscape packages.

-As biodiversity science becomes increasingly concerned with temporal change and its consequences, its clear there is a gap generating neutral landscapes that change over time.
-In this ms we present how `NeutralLandscapes.jl` is orders of magnitudes faster than packages `nlmpy` (in python) or `NLMR` (in R).
+As biodiversity science becomes increasingly concerned with temporal change and its consequences, its clear there is a gap in methodology in generating neutral landscapes that change over time.
-In addition we then present a novel method for generating landscape change with prescribed levels of spatial and temporal autocorrelation.
+In addition we present a novel method for generating landscape change with prescribed levels of spatial and temporal autocorrelation, which is implemented in `NeutralLandscapes.jl`

 # Software Overview